 Changes Up and Down Alameda’s Park Street

-Park Street—at the southern end of Alameda—doesn’t get much attention outside of the island city, but it’s a fun place to visit, and if you haven’t dropped by in a while (or ever), there’ve been some changes.
+Park Street-at the southern end of Alameda-doesn’t get much attention outside of the island city with its tree-lined avenues and beautiful alameda apartments, but it’s a fun place to visit, and if you haven’t dropped by in a while (or ever), there’ve been some changes.

 First, the 25-year run of the Gold Coast Grill came to an end last week, depriving regulars and locals of the classic Mediterranean food they had grown so accustomed to.

 But, speaking of locals, The Local just opened inside the historic Masonic Lodge building, according to Berkeleyside, and is taking over the space formerly occupied by Blue Danube.
 The Local primarily focuses on pour-over coffee but also serves pastries, sandwiches, and salads.